BLCM/bl3mods/Aaron0000/Balands/README.md

 Monkey Do! - No longer removes elements, changed amp type to behave better with multi-projectile weapons, changed skill description to reflect that it is always 86% bonus amp regardless of points invested.

-Wooly Armor - No change.
+Wooly Armor - Replaced the 75% damage resistance with a 40% flat damage reduction.

 Not Even a Challenge - No change.